-We included a set of covariates to account for potential confounding bias.
-We used a five-category individual-level socioeconomic status (SES) definition developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which we have shown as having an association with ALS diagnosis in Denmark,60.
+We included a set of covariates to account for potential confounding bias, including socioeconomic status (SES), civil status, last reported place of residence, and place of birth.
+We used a five-category individual-level SES definition developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which we have shown as having an association with ALS diagnosis in Denmark,60.
 Group 1 (highest status) includes corporate managers and academics; group 2: proprietors, managers of small businesses and teachers; group 3: technicians and nurses; group 4: skilled workers; and group 5: unskilled workers.
 We included a group for participants who were unemployed or unclassified (group 9).
 For each married participant, we used the higher of the couple’s individual SES categories, where available.
 We also used information on civil status (never married, married, divorced, widowed), last reported place of residence from postcode (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland) and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other potential family-specific, location-specific, and early-life confounders.
 As part of a sensitivity analysis, we also included parish-level SES, measured by percentage of residents with greater than high-school education, in the model.
 In Denmark, parishes are administrative units with an average population of ~2,500 residents.

 Statistical analysis